Johnston County is named for Douglas H Johnston, who was a Governor of the Chickasaw Nation.

 Contractor: K J McNitt Construction Company of Oklahoma City.

 Description: The building faces southwest and is a two story buff colored brick and concrete structure.
-The southwest front has a recessed centre section rising to a peak at the roof line, The windows are small with horizontal windows in the center of the second story.
+The building is located on landscaped grounds in the center of Tishomingo.
+The southwest front has a recessed center section rising to a peak at the roof line, The windows are small with horizontal windows in the center of the second story.
 The roof line is flat.

 Old County Courthouse – Tishomingo